-Barriers to affordable housing were identified in the City's most recent Assessment of Fair Housing This assessment is the successor to the former Analysis of Impediments to Fair Housing Choice which identifies.
+Barriers to affordable housing were identified in the City's most recent Assessment of Fair Housing.
+This assessment is the successor to the former Analysis of Impediments to Fair Housing Choice, which identifies.
 The City implemented community strategies to increase opportunity measures in R/ECAPs by allocating CDBG funding for home repair and rehabilitation activities in R/ECAP tracts.
-The City also allocated CDBG and HOME funds for property acquisition and renovation in accordance with West Anniston Master Plan.
-Additionally, the city allocated funding for the demolition of unsafe and/or blighted structures in R/ECAPs.
+The City also allocated CDBG and HOME funds for property acquisition and renovation following the West Anniston Master Plan.
+Additionally, the City allocated funding for the demolition of unsafe and blighted structures in R/ECAPs.